thisago/instagram/readme.md

 > This implementation may violate the Instagram's terms of use, to prevent bans,
 > call the API with random delays to looks like a human.

+The full documentation is [hosted at Github Pages](https://thisago.github.io/instagram)

 **Let's start with the usage guide**

 ### Getting data